llnl/benchpark/docs/add-a-system-config.rst

 1. Creating the System class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example, we will recreate a fully-functional simplified example of the AWS
+In this example, we will recreate a fully-functional example of the AWS ``system.py``
-``system.py`` that we use for benchpark tutorials (see `aws-tutorial/system.py
+that we use for benchpark tutorials (see `aws-tutorial/system.py
 <https://github.com/LLNL/benchpark/blob/develop/systems/aws-tutorial/system.py>`_).
 To
 start, we import the base benchpark ``System`` class, which our ``AwsTutorial`` system
 will inherit from.
 We also import the maintainer and variant directives, which provide